 Third, the planning horizon for the traffic analysis is 2030.
 The analysis indicates that depending on the rate of development in the area, the intersection could potentially have a lower level of service in 2015 (based on a calculation of vehicles and capacity) or 2029 (based on LOS).
-Therefore, this ordinance directs the Bureau of Transportation to add the mitigation project to the Capital Improvement Plan (CIP) between 2015 and 2020, when it is most likely to be needed.
+Therefore, this ordinance directs the Bureau of Transportation to add a study to the TSP Refinements Plan and Studies chapter that assesses the level of service of the intersection at five-year intervals beginning in 2015.
+The ordinance further directs that if the level of service drops below "E," then the Bureau of Transportation is directed to add Project #60027, which will include the mitigation project as a priority element, to the Capital Improvement Plan (CIP).
+Level of service "E" is an acceptable level of service that meets the standard described in the City's TSP within the meaning of OAR 660-012-0060 (3)(b).
 The CIP is the City's 5-year spending plan for capital improvements and is a component of the City budget.
 Projects in the CIP have an identified source of funds.